ksenyakom/spring_boot_web_service/web-service/errorCode.md

 38- Can't count tags
 39 - Can not read user with max sum
 40 - Can not read Tag for user id = %s
+41 - Can not create new Tag without.
+Name = %s
-404 - Not found
+42 - Can not create new Order, constraint violations 43 - Can not create new GiftCertificate, constraint violations 404 - Not found

 51 - Can not read User (id = %s)